soudunno/Kim-Ngoc-Porfolio/README.txt

 Hi Everyone!

 This is my portfolio using the Stellar theme from HTML5 UP.
-The Porfolio showcases a short description about myself, my projects and some certifications I have.
+The Portfolio showcases a short description about myself, my projects and some certifications I have.
 Please feel free to contact me for any work opportunities!
+I'm actively looking for full-time jobs in Data Analytics/ Business Analytics/ Supply Chain Analyst fields, if you think I'm a great match for any opportunities, please ping me ASAP at soudunno@gmail.com.

 Cheers!